-The FIM and Livingbridge VC acquisitions are the key drivers of contingent consideration.
-The fair value of the FIM contingent consideration has increased to £4.7 million at the end of 2019 (2018: £3.4 million).
-This reflects the unwind of the discount as well as an increase of £1.0 million related to the strong performance of the of all the factors affecting the business in deciding to adopt a going concern basis for the preparation of the accounts.
+The Directors carry out a rigorous assessment of all the factors affecting the business in deciding to adopt a going concern basis for the preparation of the accounts.
 The Directors have reviewed and examined the financial and other processes embedded in the business, in particular the annual budget process.
 On the basis of such review and the significant liquid assets underpinning the balance sheet relative to the Group's predictable operating cost profile, the Directors consider that the adoption of a going concern basis, covering a period of at least 12 months from the date of this report, is appropriate.

-Kevin Acton Chief Financial Officer 5 March 2020
+Kevin Acton Chief Financial Officer